 Diversification does not ensure a profit and may not protect against loss in declining markets.
 Investors should refer to the individual ETF prospectus for a more detailed discussion of the specific risks and considerations for an individual ETF.

 ETFs may have underlying investment strategy risks similar to investing in commodities, bonds, real estate, international markets or currencies, emerging growth companies, or specific sectors.
-When investing in bonds, it is important to note that as interest rates rise, bond prices will fall.
+When investing in bonds and interest rate-sensitive securities, it is important to note that as interest rates rise, prices will fall.
 Due to their narrow focus, sector-based investments typically exhibit greater volatility.
 There are special considerations associated with international investing, including the risk of currency fluctuations and political and economic events.
 Investing in emerging markets may involve greater risk and volatility than investing in more developed countries.
 When investing in real estate companies, property values can fall due to environmental, economic, or other reasons, and changes in interest rates can negatively impact the performance.
 The risk of loss in trading commodities and futures can be substantial.
 The high degree of leverage that is often obtainable in commodity trading can work against you as well as for you.
 You should therefore carefully consider whether such trading in ETFs is suitable for you in light of your financial condition.

 ETFs are one form of Exchange Traded Product, not to be confused with other forms, as more fully explained below.

-Exchange Traded Products (ETPs) are types of securities that derive their value from a basket of securities such as stocks, bonds, commodities or indices, and trade intra-day on a national securities exchange.
+Exchange Traded Products (ETPs) are types of securities that derive their value from a basket of securities such as stocks, bonds, commodities, or indices, and trade intra-day on a national securities exchange.
 Generally, ETPs take the form of Exchange Traded Funds (ETFs) or Exchange Traded Notes (ETNs).

 Non-traditional ETPs employ sophisticated financial strategies and instruments, such as leverage, futures, and derivatives, in pursuit of their investment objectives.
 Leveraged and inverse ETPs are considered risky.
 The use of leverage and inverse strategies by a fund increases the risk to the fund and magnifies gains or losses on the investment.
 You could incur significant losses even if the long-term performance of the underlying index showed a gain.
 Typically, these products have one-day investment objectives, and investors should monitor such funds on a daily basis.
 Non-traditional ETPs are generally categorized as leveraged, inverse, or leveraged-inverse: